What battery life to expect from an outdoor smartphone?

 On long outings, every percentage of battery counts.
 The Outdoor Mode from Crosscall — available exclusively on the STELLAR-X5s and the STELLAR-M6 Chamonix-Mont-Blanc Editions — is designed to give you control over your energy consumption without sacrificing your safety.

-- Configure your personalized energy profile to gain up to 25% additional battery life.
+• Customize your energy profile to gain up to 25% extra battery life.

-The Outdoor Mode is not just a simple power-saving mode: it is a true intelligent management tool for your battery life, designed by and for outdoor enthusiasts.
+The Outdoor Mode is not just a simple power-saving mode: it’s a true smart battery management tool, designed by and for outdoor enthusiasts.

 High-capacity battery: uncompromised battery life

-All Crosscall smartphones come with high-capacity batteries designed for long outings, with real battery lives exceeding 48 hours and reaching up to 80 hours depending on the models and usage.
+All Crosscall smartphones come with high-capacity batteries sized for long outings, with real battery life exceeding 48 hours and reaching up to 80 hours depending on the model and usage.

-- Battery designed to operate from -20°C to +60°C without significant loss of capacity.
+• Battery designed to operate from -20°C to +60°C without significant capacity loss.

-- 5-year warranty, battery included, a first in the market
+• 5-year warranty, battery included, a first on the market

 X-POWER accessories and X-LINK connectivity: double your battery life without waste